 FlowCast® cures to a water-like appearance, or it can be colored with one of our many pigments.

-FlowCast® has excellent air release and a low exothermic heat buildup producing a crystal-clear, solid finish that resists stress cracking.
+FlowCast® has excellent air release and a low exothermic heat buildup producing a water clear, solid finish that resists stress cracking.

 Low Viscosity to Fill Tight Spaces and Excellent Air Release